build-on-aws/content/posts/scale-beyond-borders/index.md

 ### Deep dive into regulatory and compliance requirements

 As at time of writing, compliance to [GDPR](https://aws.amazon.com/compliance/gdpr-center/) does *not* necessarily mandate data residency.
 Many regulations are principles-based and does *not* mandate specific requirements.
 If data residency is *not* strictly required, then implementing general security controls may be of higher priority.
 Here, consider working towards compliance to a recognised international security standards (such as ISO27001, SOC II, and NIST800-53) which provide guidance on security for your overall organization.
-Tools such as AWS Config, AWS Artifact and AWS Audit Manager can assist with your compliance journey.
+AWS-native tools such as [AWS Config](https://aws.amazon.com/config/), [AWS Artifact](https://aws.amazon.com/artifact/) and [AWS Audit Manager](https://aws.amazon.com/audit-manager/), or partner solutions such as [Drata](https://aws.amazon.com/marketplace/seller-profile?id=f717f717-faab-4726-bb7f-b09cbac8508c) can assist with your compliance journey.

 ### Consider a simpler architecture